henry-luo/mark/docs/mark-model.md

 - `Mark.parse('string', reviver)`: similar to `JSON.parse` that parses a string into Mark object.
 It takes an optional parameter reviver function, which is provided for backward compatibility with JSON API.
 - `Mark.stringify(markObj, options, space)`: similar to `JSON.stringify` that serialize the Mark object back into string.
   - `options.omitComma`: tells whether comma between properties and array items should be omitted in the output.
 Default: `false`.
-  - if options is a function, it is a replacer. `replacer` and `space` are optional parameters provided for backward compatibility with JSON API.
+  - if `options` is a function, then it is a replacer. `replacer` and `space` are optional parameters provided for backward compatibility with JSON API.

 ### 2.3 Converter API